 On a gently sloping point with sweeping views of the Olympic Peninsula and the Pacific Ocean, a ceremonial altar stands watch over the simply marked graves of hundreds of Chinese immigrants.

 The history of the cemetery is a chronicle of the harsh discrimination faced by Chinese people during this period.
-Discriminatory policies barred them from burying their dead in local cemeteries, so the Chinese Consolidated Benevolent Association in Victoria carved out a place of its own.
+Though their work was indispensable to the development of the area and the railroads, Chinese workers were paid lower wages than their white counterparts.
+Once construction of the Canadian Pacific Railway was completed, the Canadian government put policies in place to prevent further immigration from China.
+When discriminatory policies barred Chinese immigrants from burying their dead in local cemeteries, the Chinese Consolidated Benevolent Association in Victoria carved out a place of their own.

-The collective purchased the land at Harling Point in 1903, selecting the 3.5-acre property in accordance with the principles of Feng shui.
-At last, the community’s dead could be buried with dignity and in a manner that aligned with cultural traditions.
+The collective purchased the land at Harling Point in 1903, selecting the 3.5-acre property in accordance with the principles of feng shui.
+At last, the community’s dead could be buried with dignity and in a manner that aligned with their cultural traditions.
+The cemetery included a building locally known as “the bone house,” which served as a way station for remains that would eventually be sent back to China.
+According to the Old Cemeteries Society of Canada, the bones remained in storage in Victoria until 1961, when they were interred in the 13 mass graves on the site.

 After years of neglect, the cemetery was declared a National Historic Site in 1994 and restored.
 Its caretakers have also created a protected area for the rare native wildflowers that grow along the cemetery’s fringes.